malini/certtest-1/README.rst

 Dependencies
 ============

-marionette_client
+* marionette_client
-tornado
+* tornado

 Running Tests
 =============

-Execute `python -m semiauto test_sms` to run the test_sms test class.
-To automatically detect available tests you can run `python -m semiauto discover` to recursively look for them.
+Execute `python semiauto/environment.py` to start an HTTP server on port 6666.
+In your browser, navigate to http://localhost:6666/ to start the testrun.